 Set the correct temperature and humidity

 While it may be tempting to turn air conditioners or heating systems down when you are away from home, rapid fluctuations can cause items to expand and contract, leading to aging and deterioration.
-As a result, most museums try to maintain relative humidity levels at approximately 40%, and temperatures of 68 to 70 degrees Fahrenheit
+As a result, most museums try to maintain relative humidity levels at approximately 50%, and temperatures of roughly 70 degrees Fahrenheit.

 Reduce exposure to sunlight or artificial sources of light

 Ultra violet (UV) radiation causes fading and uneven heating.
 It can particularly damage paper items such as photographs, watercolors and works with colored inks, as well as textile fibers and dyes.
 Indirect sunlight or recessed or ceiling-mounted lighting is best for displaying artwork.
 Keeping curtains and shades drawn and turning off lights when a room is not in use are other ways to control light exposure.
 If your rooms get sun only part of the day, automatic timers can lower window shades as needed.
 For convenience, UV-filtering film can be installed on widows and lighting elements.
-As the effects of light exposure are cumulative, rotate artwork in and out of storage every three to six months.
+As the effects of light exposure are cumulative, consider limiting the display of light sensitive works.